 No conduit is to be buried directly in the slab.

 There shall be no more than 180 degrees of bend in a conduit longer than 30 feet.
 All conduits that are comprised of more than two (2) ninety degree bends or a reverse bend shall have a properly installed pull box.
-Pull boxes shall be 12” x 12” x 6” for up to 1” EMT, 18” x18” x 8” for up to 1½” EMT Ninety degree bends in fiber runs shall be installed using dual forty-five degree bends.
+Pull boxes shall be 12 x 12 x 6 inches for up to 1-inch EMT, 18 x18 x 8 inches for up to 1-1/2 inch EMT.
+Ninety degree bends in fiber runs shall be installed using dual forty-five degree bends.

 Under no circumstances shall a pull box be used to change direction of a conduit.
 All conduits shall be installed in a manner so that cabling passes directly through the pull box without changing direction.

-Underground service and interbuilding conduits shall be a minimum of three 4-inch diameter, buried minimum of 36 inch BFG, equipped with heavy wall rigid galvanized steel conduit elbows and risers and marked with red magnetic warning tape, refer to Module 1, 5-2.7.2.
-Conduits shall adhere to the 40 per cent fill ratio and each 4 inch conduit shall be provided with (3) cell mesh innerduct equipped with individual pull strings.
+Underground service and interbuilding conduits shall be a minimum of four 4-inch diameter, buried minimum of 36 inch BFG, equipped with heavy wall rigid galvanized steel conduit elbows and risers and marked with red magnetic warning tape, refer to Module 1, 5-2.7.2.
+Conduits shall adhere to the 40 per cent fill ratio and each 4 inch conduit shall be provided with 3-cell mesh, fabric innerduct equipped with individual pull strings.

-Basis of Design: MaxCell “Edge”-Flexible, (3) cell, fabric innerduct.
+Basis of Design: MaxCell “Edge”-Flexible, 3-cell, fabric innerduct.

 Route cable for T/O (telecommunications outlets) as follows: